Now Hear This (film): Production notes

 The title comes from a phrase used aboard American naval ships as an instruction to cease activity and listen to the announcement that will follow.

 Chuck Jones later admitted confusion about the film's direction, saying "We kind of went out into — I don't know if it was left field; it was somewhere else I didn't understand.
 Jack Warner wasn't the only one who didn't understand that picture.
 I called it 'Chuck's Revenge', because it was one of the last pictures I made, and I was trying to find some way of infuriating him."

 This cartoon marked the debut of the modern abstract opening and closing sequences, a style later adopted for mid-1960s Warner Bros. shorts, predominantly produced by DePatie–Freleng Enterprises (DFE) and Warner Bros.-Seven Arts Animation.
 It is also notable for listing the director's name first, a rarity in the Looney Tunes series.

 At the cartoon's close, a modern sequence unfolds: on a white background, the Westminster Quarters introduce the "WB" lettering, while Big Ben chimes and a bicycle horn squeaks as the words "A Warner Bros.
 CartOOn" appear.
 The two Os in "Cartoon" separate to resemble eyes.
 This sequence, likely emphasizing the British setting, recurs in two other cartoons (Bartholomew Versus the Wheel and Señorella and the Glass Huarache).
 An updated version was used for DFE-produced cartoons, featuring Bill Lava's "The Merry-Go-Round Broke Down" and a black background.
-This concept was Chuck Jones's idea, but he was unable to direct further cartoons with this opening due to his dismissal after involvement in Gay Purr-ee with United Productions of America (UPA).
+This concept was Chuck Jones's idea, but he was unable to direct further cartoons with this opening due to his dismissal after involvement on Gay Purr-ee with United Productions of America (UPA).
 This cartoon deviates from typical Warner Bros. style, resembling more the limited animation techniques of UPA cartoons.

 Home media

 Now Hear This is available on Warner Bros.
-Home Entertainment Academy Awards Animation Collection, Disc 3, on Looney Tunes Golden Collection: Volume 6, Disc 4 and on Warner Bros.
+Home Entertainment Academy Awards Animation Collection, Disc 3, on Looney Tunes Golden Collection: Volume 6, Disc 4, and on Warner Bros.
 Home Entertainment Academy Award-Nominated Animation: Golden Gems.